 - Do students feel supported by you and their peers?
 What practices help students feel supported?
 How do you know they feel that way?

 - What opportunities are there for students to develop positive relationships with their peers?

 - Think about a lesson from this past week.
-Did the lesson offer students the opportunity to voice their thoughts and opinions in a respectful environment?
+Did the lesson allow students to voice their thoughts and opinions in a respectful environment?

-Check out this Social and Emotional Learning Coaching Toolkit from American Institutes for Research for more detail about teaching practices that support Social Emotional Learning.
+Check out this Social and Emotional Learning Coaching Toolkit from the American Institutes for Research for more details about teaching practices that support Social Emotional Learning.